 If you are wanting a medium roast, you will need to start the cooling cycle just as second crack starts or even just before – so the roast coasts into second crack as it is cooling.
 You should be able to leave it going to get a darker roast (10 seconds, 20 seconds max).

 If your panel has buttons with both blue and red surrounding them - this indicates those buttons have a dual purpose AND that you can switch your roaster to Manual Mode.
+If you do not have this capability on your Behmor, you can purchase an upgrade panel.

 Begin your roast (selecting the weight desired) then press Start.
 Once the roast has begun, you can press P1, 2, 3, 4 or 5 to go into Manual mode.
 Press 1 at any time to go back to Automatic mode.